 There can be little doubt what makes a Rolex Testimonee.
-These players share the Swiss watchmaker’s perpetual ambition for excellence and superior performance.
+These players and the Swiss watchmaker share a perpetual ambition for excellence and superior performance.
 Their number includes today’s established champions, athletes whose skill and application have earned them a place at the pinnacle of the professional game.

-Rolex’s ties with the pinnacle of golf include partnerships with world-class events.
-From the World Golf Championships and the Rolex Series to the Players Championship and the US FedExCup Playoffs, these tournaments offer a range of challenges and new opportunities.
+Rolex’s ties at the pinnacle of golf include partnerships with world-class events.
+From the World Golf Championships and the Rolex Series, to the Players Championship and the FedExCup Playoffs, these tournaments offer perennial challenges and opportunities.

-For more than 30 years, Rolex has been a partner of the LPGA, serving as its Official Timekeeper, including at the five women’s Majors.
+For 40 years, Rolex has been a partner of the Ladies Professional Golf Association (LPGA), serving as its Official Timekeeper, including at the five women’s Majors.
 From the Solheim Cup, the premier team event, to the LPGA’s top awards and Tour players, the Swiss watch brand is a committed and enduring supporter of women’s golf.

-The Evian Championship is one of the five women’s Majors and in 2019 celebrates its 25th anniversary.
-Its honour roll of past champions includes Rolex Testimonees Annika Sörenstam (2000, 2002), fellow Swede Anna Nordqvist (2017) and New Zealand’s Lydia Ko (2015).
-After achieving Major status in 2013 it was staged in September each year but has now switched to July when the beautiful yet challenging Evian Resort Golf Club course, nestled between Lake Geneva and the French Alps, is at its glorious best.
+The Evian Championship is one of the five women’s Majors.
+Its honour roll of past champions includes Rolex Testimonees Annika Sörenstam (2000, 2002), her fellow Swede Anna Nordqvist (2017) and New Zealand’s Lydia Ko (2015).
+The tournament achieved Major status in 2013 and is staged at the beautiful yet challenging Evian Resort Golf Club course, nestled between Lake Geneva and the French Alps.

 Arnold Palmer.
 Jack Nicklaus.
 Gary Player.
-Their faces are easy to recognise, their achievements legendary.
-Combined, they won an astounding 34 Majors.
-With thrilling play and sheer charisma, they brought their love of golf to millions and made the game what it is today.
+Their faces are easy to recognize, their achievements legendary.
+Combined, they won 34 Majors.
+With thrilling play and boundless charisma, they brought their love of golf to millions and made the game what it is today.
 Rolex was ever-present on The Big Three’s incredible journey of high achievement and inspiration, having formed a seminal partnership in 1967 with Palmer, joined by his two great friends and rivals.

-Rolex’s enduring 50-year relationship with golf dates back more than half a century.
-It began in 1967 with Arnold Palmer, who was soon joined by Jack Nicklaus and Gary Player.
+Rolex’s enduring relationship with golf dates back more than half a century.
+It began in 1967 with Arnold Palmer, joined by Jack Nicklaus and Gary Player.
 The Big Three changed the face of golf forever.
-To term the three rivals would misstate their relationship.
+To term the three mere rivals would be to misstate their relationship.
 Fierce competitors on the course, their relationship was characterized by mutual admiration, support and respect.
 And above all, friendship.